Cat’s meow: Robotic pet boosts mood, behavior and cognition in adults with dementia

-Category: Environment Hits: 1Researchers tested the effectiveness of affordable, interactive robotic pet cats to improve mood, behavior and cognition in older adults with mild to moderate dementia.
+Category: Environment Hits: 2Researchers tested the effectiveness of affordable, interactive robotic pet cats to improve mood, behavior and cognition in older adults with mild to moderate dementia.
 Mood and behavioral symptoms were measured along with cognition using the Mini Mental State Examination (MMSE).
 Intervention with this robotic cat improved all mood scores over time, with significant improvements in mood and depression.
 More than half of the participants scored higher on the MMSE post-test than pretest, with slight to moderate improvement in attention/calculation, language, and registration.
 The robotic cats also provided participants with an alternative way to express themselves.

 Read more https://www.sciencedaily.com/releases/2021/10/211027122027.htm